src-d/blog/content/post/handshakes_pagerank.md

 23 million by 23 million and contained 48 million non-zero elements.
 Of course, these numbers are approximate - we depend on our identity matching here.
-The identity matching is the way to merge several email addresses into a single personality and it is not an easy task because we don't have the access to GitHub's own database.
+The identity matching is the way to merge several email addresses into a single personality and it is not an easy task because we have to make assumptions.
 The public dataset has hashes instead of email addresses so it is impossible to perform the identity matching on that data.
 You can download the graph [here](https://drive.google.com/file/d/0B-w8jGUJto0ibVI3QUVBdXJnN1E).